ethereumjs/organization/docs/contributing.rst

 Some generic Tasks
 ------------------

-There are also various generic tasks which constantly needs help, you can also have a look at the :ref:`ongoing_work_tasks` section to get an overview here.
+There are also various generic tasks which constantly need help, you can also have a look at the :ref:`ongoing_work_tasks` section to get an overview here.

 Many of these things are not listed as issues, but are nevertheless a good place